Episode Transcript

 or you you've fallen off a little bit in the

-And I was like, you know, I'll.
+in the winter, And I was like, you know, I'll

-Get back on it next week, all right, cool, I
+get back on it next week, all right, cool, I

 gotta get back my ten thousand steps a day join